drhsqlite/pikchr/doc/place.md

 ~~~

 The diagram above is for a box with square corners.
 The non-center
-places for other block objects are always on the boundry of the
+places for other block objects are always on the boundary of the
 object.
 Thus for an ellipse:

 ~~~ pikchr